 The governed AI workspace

-A governed AI workspace
+A governed AI workspace your enterprise teams will actually use.

 Your teams are already using AI.
 The question is whether they're doing it somewhere IT can see.
 Cogniplane is a governed workspace where the skills are approved, the integrations are approved, and the things that should pause for a human do pause for a human.
 Adoption stops being an argument with the security team.